-Under general supervision of the department supervisor, to take the role in performing a variety of complex clerical and technical accounting work involved in developing, maintaining and auditing financial and statistical records; and to do related work as required.
+Under the general supervision of the department supervisor, perform a variety of complex clerical and technical accounting work involved in developing, maintaining and auditing financial and statistical records and doing related work as required.

 - Accounting principles and practices;

 - Laws and regulations pertaining to specific duties;

 - The methods, practices and terminology used in manual, semi-automated and automated fiscal record-keeping or bookkeeping;

 - Proper supervision and/or training techniques;

 - Office practices, methods, and procedures.

 - Prepare, process, and verify ones own alpha and numeric information rapidly and accurately at an acceptable standard of efficiency and to meet assigned timelines;

 - Analyze information and statistics and prepare reports, specifications and correspondence;

 - Make recommendations regarding improved department policies and procedures;